jellees/SapiensDutch/progress.md

 # format:
 # {catogory} {line start}-{line end}
   {lines that still need translating}  --these are the lines you will have to add yourself
-  {if you did something in the middle just add the other sections a line down}
+  {if you did something in the middle just split the lines like this (try to keep them in order)}

 # example:
 # flora  428-532